-- 8.9 An independent consultancy13 were contracted to develop rough order of magnitude (ROM) costs for each of the four options outlined in section 8. - 8.10 On our behalf, the consultants developed a central high level design based on the frequently used components in similar systems.
+8.9 An independent consultancy were contracted to develop rough order of magnitude (ROM) costs.
+On our behalf, the consultants developed a central high level design based on the frequently used components in similar systems.

 System Components for all options